Kro (character)

 Kro (sometimes referred to as the Warlord Kro) is a supervillain appearing in American comic books published by Marvel Comics.

 Kro appeared in the Marvel Cinematic Universe film Eternals (2021), voiced by Bill Skarsgård.

 Publication history

 Created by Jack Kirby, Kro first appeared in The Eternals #1 (July 1976).

 Fictional character biography

-In the Marvel Universe, Kro is a military leader and sometimes acts as the leader of the Deviant race, an evolutionary offshoot of the human race created by the Celestials.
+Kro is a leading member of the Deviant race, an evolutionary offshoot of humanity created by the Celestials.
 He is one of the first Earth Deviants created.
 Besides being a shapeshifter, he is immortal.
-He hides this from his fellow Deviants by pretending to be a long line of fathers/sons.
-Also hidden from the Deviants is his long-standing (100,000 years) on-off relationship with Thena, leader of the Eternals and mother of their twin children, Donald & Deborah Ritter.
-This relationship unravels during the course of the story.
+He hides this from his fellow Deviants by pretending to be his own descendant.
+Also hidden from the Deviants is his long-standing (100,000 years) on-off relationship with Thena, leader of the Eternals and mother of their twin children, Donald and Deborah Ritter.
+Their relationship later unravels.